ovidiopr/scattnlay/notes.md

   calculations
   - No need to paralleize sing mie calculation over several hosts, so multicore should be sufficient -> OpenMP?
+  - OpenMP seems to be supported by WASM\Emscripten?

 # Testing

 - [ ] use all examples from original Ovidio paper
+- [ ] use table 2 from Du paper (S1/S2)
 - [ ] add adapter for miepython API, reuse miepython  [test suite](https://github.com/scottprahl/miepython/tree/main/tests)
 - [ ] compare performance with miepython